envisioning/vocab/vocab/semantic-indexing.md

 ---
 category: DATA, ARCH
+generality:
+- 0.83
+- 0.814
+- 0.798
+- 0.782
+- 0.766
+- 0.75
+- 0.734
 slug: semantic-indexing
 summary: Structured representation of information that captures the meaning and relationships between concepts, enabling more effective search and retrieval of data based on the meaning of words rather than just keyword matches.
 title: Semantic Indexing
 ---